plexguide/Sonarr-Hunter/README.md

    - Skips episodes with future air dates (configurable)
 4. **State Management**:
    - Tracks which shows and episodes have been processed
+   - Stores this information persistently in the `/config` volume
    - Automatically resets this tracking after a configurable time period
 5. **Repeat Cycle**: Waits for a configurable period before starting the next cycle